F5-use-cases/f5-rs-docs/docs/secdevops.rst

 start the dev environment:
 ------------------------------------------------------------------------------------

-in jenkins open the 'secdevops lab 01' folder', the lab files are all in this folder we will start by deploying a dev environment, you will start a pipeline that creates a full environment in AWS.
+in jenkins open the 'DevSecOps - Lab - App2' folder', the lab files are all in this folder we will start by deploying a dev environment, you will start a pipeline that creates a full environment in AWS.

-click on the 'f5-rs-app1-dev' folder. here you can see all of the relevant jenkins jobs for the dev environment.
+click on the 'f5-rs-app2-dev' folder. here you can see all of the relevant jenkins jobs for the dev environment.

-click on 'aws waf stack 01' , that's the pipeline view for the same folder. click on 'run' to start the dev environment pipeline.
+click on 'Full stack deployment' , that's the pipeline view for the same folder. click on 'run' to start the dev environment pipeline.

 wait until all of the jobs have finished (turned green).